xyurt/object-pool/README.md

 # Definitions
 **To use custom allocators use OBJECT_POOL_MALLOC and OBJECT_POOL_FREE.**
-**To changing the index type of the objects use OBJECT_POOL_INDEX_TYPE.
-Its default value is size_t.
-Changing this will change the header size of each object.**

 ## Potential Use Cases
 - Game engines (entities, particles, bullets)